zuberio/zustock/README.md

 ZUSTOCK
 ===

 Zustock is a RepRap Delta printer.
-Designed by Omar Zuberi (Aka zuberio)

 The design is heavily inspired by the fantastic Rostock, Kossel, 3DR, and Boots Industries 3D printers.